nealcaren/fightordie/_build/html/_sources/Volumes/14/05/massacre_of_east_st_louis_copy.md

 And here is the testimony of Narcis Gurley (see page 236), who had lived for seventy-one years to come at last to this.
 She says that she has lived in East St. Louis for thirty years and had earned her living by keeping roomers and as a laundress.
 She says:

 > Between five and six o'clock we noticed a house nearby burning and heard the men outside.
-We were afraid to come outside and remained in the house. which caught fire from the other house.
+We were afraid to come outside and remained in the house, which caught fire from the other house.
 When the house began falling in we ran out, terribly burned, and one white man said, "Let those old women alone."
 We were allowed to escape.
 Lost everything, clothing and household goods.

 The picture shows how terribly her arms were burned.